tonykuriakose/tonykuriakose/README.md

 ## 🚀 About Me

 Hi there!
-I'm Tony Kuriakose, a passionate developer from India.
+I'm Tony Kuriakose, a passionate web developer from India.
 I love exploring new technologies.

 ## 🔧 Technologies & Tools